WillTarte/CPP-Minecraft-Clone/README.md

 ## A few Gotchas with C++
  - For Singletons: Once you write the implementation in the .cpp file, make sure you declare the singleton instance at the top of the file.
 See texture_database.cpp for an example.
  - If you define a function (not a class method) in a header file, make sure it is defined as `inline`.
- - When adding new blocks to the game, you need to create a new <block_name>.block file under `resources/blocks` based off `dirt.block`.
-You then need to add the ID of your block (has to be unique) to the `BlockID` enum in `block.h`.